dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Family:* [filename_templates]
      | *Default:* None

-   TC_RMW_ADECK_INPUT_DIR
+   TC_RMW_DECK_INPUT_DIR
      Directory containing ADECK input data to TCRMW.
-This variable is optional because you can specify the full path to the input files using :term:`TC_RMW_ADECK_TEMPLATE`.
+This variable is optional because you can specify the full path to the input files using :term:`TC_RMW_DECK_TEMPLATE`.

      | *Used by:* TCRMW
      | *Family:* [dir]
      | *Default:* None

-   TC_RMW_ADECK_TEMPLATE
+   TC_RMW_DECK_TEMPLATE
      Filename template of the ADECK input data used by TCRMW.
-See also :term:`TC_RMW_ADECK_INPUT_DIR`.
+See also :term:`TC_RMW_DECK_INPUT_DIR`.

      | *Used by:* TCRMW
      | *Family:* [filename_templates]